ministryofjustice/cloud-platform/architecture-decision-record/014-Why-we-build-our-own-kubernetes-cluster.md

 ## Context

 MoJ Cloud Platform team has decided to use [kubernetes for container management platform](https://github.com/ministryofjustice/cloud-platform/blob/master/architecture-decision-record/004-use-kubernetes-for-container-management.md) following the outcome of MOJ Digital's approach to infrastructure management.
-The team require the below features needed for the infrastructure management:
+The team needed the below features for the infrastructure management:

-- Needed an universal authentiction mechanism to manage users without depending on the cloud provider
+- An universal authentication mechanism to manage users without depending on the cloud provider
 - Able to customize the control plane of kubernetes for MOJ requirement on Pod security
-- Able to integrate external tools easily and be able to interfere and open the control plane for any custom changes
+- Able to integrate external tools easily
+- Able to interfere and open the control plane for any custom changes

 There are several leading cloud providers who provide managed production-ready kubernetes cluster: